ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

   - `EvilUser` | `EvilPassword123` (Users group)
   - _Create groups as needed below_
 * **Files & Permissions (Same as Lab 1)**
-  - Create the folder `C:\files`.
+  - Create the folder `C:\docs`.
 It should be owned by the `cis527` account, but make sure all other users can read and write to that folder.
-  - Within `C:\files`, create a folder for each user created above except for `cis527`, with the folder name matching the user's name.
+  - Within `C:\docs`, create a folder for each user created above except for `cis527`, with the folder name matching the user's name.
   - Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
-  - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\files` for that group to have full access to each folder created in `C:\files`.
+  - Create a group containing `cis527` and `AdminUser`, and set permissions on `C:\docs` for that group to have full access to each folder created in `C:\docs`.
   - No other user should be able to access any other user's folder.
 For example, `EvilUser` cannot access `GuestUser`'s folder, but `AdminUser` and `cis527` can, as well as `GuestUser`, who is also the owner of its own folder.
-  - In each subfolder of `C:\files`, create a text file.
+  - In each subfolder of `C:\docs`, create a text file.
 It should have the same access permissions as the folder it is contained in.
 The name and contents of the text file are up to you.
   - **Don't remove the SYSTEM account or the built-in Administrator account's access from any of these files.** Usually this is as simple as not modifying their permissions from the defaults.
   - See [this screenshot](../../images/lab1-image1.png) and [this screenshot](../../images/lab1-image1a.png) for what these permissions may look like in PowerShell.
 * **Software** - Install the latest version of the following software.
 The installation should be done SILENTLY without any user interaction required.
 In addition, Puppet should be able to detect if they are already installed, and not attempt to install them again.